dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-12-16-function-infrastructure-deployment.md

 ```

 ##### 4. Create a Key Vault instance where we will store our secrets

+In this instance we are going to put our Azure Storage connect string into a Key Vault.
+Using Key Vault in this way ensures that:

+1. There is no human intervention required to setup connectivity.
+2. As there is no human intervention the risk of credentials being lost is minimised.

 ``` javascript
 data "azurerm_client_config" "current" {}